elvinjreyesv/Country_Project/README.md

 * Has filtering option
 * Content is paginated.

-The backend is consuming a single endpoint (all countries), because all the required information along the process is there. this is an improved version, based on the first implementation.
+The backend is consuming a single endpoint (all countries), because all the required information along the process is there.
+This is an improved version, based on the first implementation.

 Most of the process takes action on the frontend.